Torn & Severely Damaged Photo Restoration

 Frequently asked questions about torn and severely damaged photo restoration

-Can torn photographs really be repaired?
+Can torn photos be restored?

 In many cases, yes.
 Tears, folds, creases and missing sections can often be repaired carefully using surrounding texture and visible detail within the original image as reference.
+The result depends on the condition of the photograph and how much usable information remains.

 What is the best way to send a damaged photograph for assessment?